Etiquette and Cultural Expectations in Tanzania: Dos and Don'ts

 Photo © iStock.com/cinoby

 Tanzanians are a polite people and probably won’t point out when you make a cultural misstep, but that doesn’t stop them silently tsk-tsking when they see mzungu (foreign visitors) wearing inappropriate clothes, kissing in public, or committing other etiquette blunders.
-Here's how to show respect and win friends by avoiding cultural faux pas.
+Here are some cultural norms to be aware of, so you can show respect and win friends.

 Tanzania is deeply conservative, so both men and women should cover their knees and shoulders in public.
 Traditionally, women only wear skirts, but it’s fine for foreign women to wear jeans or trousers – as long as they aren’t too form-fitting.